alvarouc/polyssifier/README.md

 polyssifier
 ===========

-run a multitude of classifiers on you data and get an AUC report
+run a multitude of classifiers on your data and get an AUC report